PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 09:54:01
+Last updated: 2024-04-05 09:54:34
-Random Quote: A wolf is not a kraken.
-What the kraken grasps it does not lose, be it longship or leviathan.  -  Victarion Greyjoy
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White